Diatomaceous Fossil Shell (aka: DE) is a very common product with a wide variety of uses in industry, around the house and yard.

 When dealing with insect pests outdoors, predatory insects are often engaged as a natural means of control.
 Indoors, essential oils such as rosemary, sweet basil, eucalyptus, catnip and cedar are often added to carriers such as water, vinegar and/or oils to create sprays and other natural insect killing or repelling products.

-The focus of this article is diatomaceous earth, an affordable, versatile, natural pest control product that is very popular, useful and extremely safe to use.
+The focus of this article is diatomaceous earth, an affordable, versatile, natural pest control product that is very popular, useful and extremely safe to use even indoors for bed bugs.

 Diatomaceous earth can be applied lightly indoors or outdoors on an as-needed basis and will continue to work as long as the weather stays dry.

-One popular type of DE that is specifically made for the purpose of combating insects both indoors and out is Perma-Guard Diatomaceous Earth.
+One popular type of diatomaceous earth that is specifically made for the purpose of combating insects both indoors and out is Perma-Guard Diatomaceous Earth.

-What Is Food Grade Diatomaceous Earth Pest Control?
+What Is Food Grade Diatomaceous Earth Used For Pest Control?

-Food Grade DE is an all-natural product classified under the Federal Insecticide, Fungicide & Rodenticide Act as being safe for use in the home.
+Food Grade Diatomaceous Earth is an all-natural product classified under the Federal Insecticide, Fungicide & Rodenticide Act as being safe for use in the home.
 This all-natural, dry powder is made of diatoms.
 These are the fossilized remains of single-celled algae.

 This very fine, white or light tan silica powder presents insects such as: